Back to Glossary

 Race Classifications

-Bracket racing is a form of drag racing that uses a handicap system to allow cars of different speeds to compete fairly against each other.
+Bracket racing is a form of drag racing that uses a handicap system to allow cars of different speeds to compete fairly against each other, where winning depends on driver consistency and skill rather than having the fastest vehicle.